nstudt/corpin-emr/readme.md

 Corpin EMR is an offline-first EMR applicaiton with a number of extensions to facilitate small clinics in the rural Philippines.
 All core features are available without and internet connection.

-Corpin EMR is designed to work the way the local doctors do without making them think about the technology.
-If a physician is in the clinic, then the application will utilize available services and automatically sync to the Cloud.
-When the doctor is out in the field without Internet, records, SOAP notes and prescriptions are always available.
+Corpin EMR is designed to accomodate the workflow of physicians that utilize medical SOAP notes in thier workflow.
+This style of workflow is very common for general practice clinics.

 Simplicity and ease of use where primary factors in the design.